 signing the academy’s annual Statement of Regularity, Propriety and Compliance (see latest Accounts Direction) and other returns as required by the Education Funding Agency, ie Whole of Government Accounts

-attending meetings of the Finance Committee
+attending meetings of the Resources Committee

 3.5 The Business Manager

 The Business Manager works in close collaboration with the Headteacher through whom he or she is responsible to the governors.
-The Business Manager also has direct access to the governors via the Finance & Premises Committee.
+The Business Manager also has direct access to the governors via the Resources Committee.
 The main responsibilities of the Business Manager are:

 the day to day management of financial issues including the establishment and operation of a suitable accounting system